finerbrighterlighter/myanmar_covid19/README.md

  Here is a non-related story.
  Today a medical personnel (case_30) is disgnosed __positive__ for COVID-19.
  There was a need to insert a tracheal tube for the patient (case_17) who was having laryngospasm and couldn't breath.
 The hospital was not supplied enough to have a video laryngoscope and Dr. Myint Myint Sein (Anaesthesiologist) made a decision to insert __without her PPE__ for better vision.
  Of course, the decision was __medically stupid__ and she knew what she was getting into.
 However, shit like these are always what make the __burmese people get attached to Burma__.
-The governments suck, the people are stupid, but always they are stupid for a belief and brave enough to be stupid for that.
+The governments suck, the people are stupid, but always they are stupid for a cause and brave enough to stand for it.
 They meet shit head on.
 Shits like these, always make me embarassed I was granted the same __"Dr."__ prefix of those people.
 I never had their heart.
  Hope she gets better.